 "I need secrets in the dark, love in the shadows,

-Take me for a ride until the night time's over,
+Passion burning out from under my skin, Take me for a ride until the night time's over,

 Ya, I said it and you're not going to like it but you're going to take it like a man.
 I wasn't always the industrial listening, Depeche loving, Prince appreciating man you see today.
 I was once a Missourian.
 And I loved Jerky, T-Tops, and the super group Asia.
 I even had the poster you see above.
 Right on my bedroom wall right next to a poster of Rob Halford with a leather bulge.
 Hey, wait.
 Am I gay?
 Oh, ya, right.
 Totally.